 Remember the suggestion just to start and not worry if you make mistakes?

 It can’t be said too many times.
 The chance of you “getting it right” the first time you budget is slim.

 You’ll learn more from the mistakes you make than from waiting until you have more time or the perfect budget.

-Every time you look at your budget or add a receipt to a box or an app on your phone, you’re moving forward.
+Every time you look at your spending plan or add a receipt to a box or an app on your phone, you’re moving forward.
 Taking control of your money starts when you start the budgeting process.